Class I Eleven Point River, MO

 Alternating stretches of rapids and deep clear pools wind around moss-covered boulders and shading bottomland hardwood trees.
 River birch is abundant along the shore, and aged sycamores lean out across the river from their shoreline moorings.
 In some places, the canopy of green closes overhead.

-rivers.gov/Eleven Point River
+Eleven Point River - rivers.gov

 Section Details